krishnakanthnakka/Transferable_Perturbations/README.md

 ## Installation

-1. It is tested with the following  packages:
+1. It is tested with the following packages and hardware:

     ``` text
       PyTorch: 1.7.1+cu101